iamr7d/FILDFA.COM/README.md

 ## Contact

-For any queries or support, please reach out to us at [support@filmda.ai](mailto:support@filmda.ai)
+For any queries or support, please reach out to us at [support@fildfa.com](mailto:support@fildfa.com)

 ---
-Made with ❤️ by FILMDA.AI Team
+Made with ❤️ by FILDFA.COM Team